-Table 1 shows a comparison of ECD on-track status for indicated domains between the years 2012 and 2019.
-Percentages of the status have increased for each of the domains, the highest increase in ECD on track status (21.2% to 28.8%) was found in the literacy-numeracy domain.
-The lowest increase in ECD on track status (68.4% to 72.7%) was found in the social-emotional domain.
+The comparison of ECD on-track status for indicated domains between the years 2012 and 2019 were assessed [Table 1].
+Prevalence of these status has increased for each of the domains, the highest increase rate in ECD on track status (21.2% to 28.8%) was found in literacy-numeracy domain.
+The lowest rate of increase in ECD on track status (68.4% to 72.7%) was found in the social-emotional domain [Table 1].

+Table 1: Comparison of the developmentally on track status for indicated domains between two consecutive MICS survey.